William Higham is a global authority on the Future of Business.

-He wrote the first practical handbook for trend strategists: The Next Big Thing: Forecasting Consumer Trends For Profit, which has been translated into five languages.
+He wrote the first practical handbook for UK trend strategists: ‘The Next Big Thing: Forecasting Consumer Trends for Profit‘ (Kogan Page, 2010).
+This has since been translated into five languages.

-William Higham – Future Trends Speaker:
+William Higham, Futurist and Trends Speaker:

 Popular speaking topics include: